LimaRods/Livepeer-Customer-Usage/README.md

 ## 4. Conclusions

 * Looking at the histogram for the transcoded duration, we can notice that few daily usages account for most of the total duration, and hence, few customers generate a relevant part of the total revenue from the streaming service.
+Surprisingly, the top 5 customers for transcoded duration account together to 90% of total transcoded videos.

 ![screenshot](screenshots/hist.PNG)